onigbajumo/goZSH/README.md

 Thanks O.G am glad we will all be working from here and we are going to finally learn and aprreciate how to use github from now onwards.
 I am excited about the upcoming projects and i wil implore us all to do our part so as to be efficient in finishing the upcoming task.

+so i am expecting everyone to update the README.md as soon as possible